SalazarBruno/O2duino/README.md

 A display to show measurements from a O2 sensor controller using Arduino

 BOM (Bill of Materials)
-  -Arduino Uno
+  - Arduino Uno
-  -16x2 LCD Shield
+  - 16x2 LCD Shield